Bordentown Regional High School

-Bordentown Regional High School is a comprehensive public high school that serves students in ninth through twelfth grades from five communities in northern Burlington County, New Jersey, United States, operating as the lone secondary school of the Bordentown Regional School District.
-The high school serves Bordentown City, Bordentown Township (where the school is located), and Fieldsboro Borough.
+Bordentown Regional High School is a comprehensive public high school that serves students in ninth through twelfth grades from five communities in northern Burlington County, in the U.S. state of New Jersey, operating as the lone secondary school of the Bordentown Regional School District.
+The high school serves Bordentown City, Bordentown Township (where the school is located) and Fieldsboro Borough.
 The New Hanover Township School District, consisting of New Hanover Township (non-military portions) and Wrightstown Borough, sends students to the Bordentown district on a tuition basis for grades 9-12 as part of a sending/receiving relationship.

-As of the 2021–22 school year, the school had an enrollment of 744 students and 55.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.3:1.
-There were 3 students (0.4% of enrollment) eligible for free lunch and none eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 762 students and 55.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.7:1.
+There were 67 students (8.8% of enrollment) eligible for free lunch and 24 (3.1% of students) eligible for reduced-cost lunch.

 History

 Bordentown Regional High School opened in 1965, succeeding William McFarland High School.
 It is the largest school in the Bordentown Regional School District, which was approved by voters in 1982.
 Original plans to have a new high school building open in September 2005 had to be delayed after construction bids for the project opened in November 2003 came in substantially above the original estimate of $34 million.
 With the project mostly completed at a cost of $36 million, the high school then relocated to its current building, opening for students on September 11, 2006, with the former high school building becoming Bordentown Regional Middle School.
 Rowan College at Burlington County offers college-level courses and provides the opportunity to complete associate degree programs at the high school.